-small, A Foreigner's Guide to Polish Animation, jan_lenica_labirynt_kadr.jpg, Still from Jan Lenica's "Labyrinth", photo: Studio Miniatur Filmowych
+small, A Foreigner's Guide to Polish Animation, Still from Jan Lenica's 'Labyrinth', photo: Studio Miniatur Filmowych, jan_lenica_labirynt_kadr.jpg

-Władysław Starewicz – pioneer and virtuoso of stop-motion puppet films
+Władysław Starewicz – pioneer & virtuoso of stop-motion puppet films

-Władysław Starewicz (born in 1882) was the spiritual guide of Polish animation.
-He was an amateur entomologist, a caricaturist and a film-maker.
-He was a leading world figure in puppet animation.
-Despite living in Russia and later France, he called himself a Polish artist.
+Władysław Starewicz (born in 1882) was the spiritual grandfather of Polish animation.
+An amateur entomologist, caricaturist and film-maker, Starewicz was a leading world figure in puppet animation.
+Despite living in the Russian Empire and later France, he called himself a Polish artist.

-Starewicz's most successful works are The Ant and the Grasshopper (1912) – an adaptation of a fairytale by Ivan Krylov that, thanks to a record 140 copies, was seen by viewers all over Europe and America, and The Tale of the Fox (1930) – the world’s first full-length puppet animation.
-His entire artistic output is a collection of 70 films, including a dozen or so features – a record-breaking figure at the time.
+Starewicz's most successful works were The Ant and the Grasshopper (1912) – an adaptation of a fairytale by Ivan Krylov that, thanks to a record 140 copies, was seen by viewers all over Europe and America – and The Tale of the Fox (1930), the world’s first full-length puppet animation.
+His entire artistic output comes to 70 films, including a dozen or so features – a record-breaking figure at the time.

-Franciszka and Stefan Themerson – let the avant-garde begin
+Franciszka & Stefan Themerson – let the avant-garde begin

-1930 marked a breakthrough in the history of Polish cinema of the avant garde.
-That year Stefan and Franciszek Themerson shot the first Polish avant garde animated film; Pharmacy.
-It was unique in that it made use of lighting effects instead of illustrations or objects – Marcin Giżycki, from the book Polish Animated Film.
+The year 1930 marked a breakthrough in the history of avant-garde Polish cinema.
+This was the year Stefan and Franciszek Themerson shot the first Polish avant garde animated film: Pharmacy.
+It was unique in that it made use of lighting effects instead of illustrations or objects.

 Pre-World War II Polish cinematography was dominated by Stefan and Franciszka Themerson.
 They illustrated, wrote, and created graphic art works and films.
 Their creative output paved the way for Polish experimental cinema.
 Many of their works were educational and instructional videos, unconventional and somewhat deviant.

-The Adventure of a Good Citizen (1937) is a surrealist work of the grotesque genre ironically commenting on social conformism.
-Calling Mr. Smith, another one of their films is an experimental propaganda film.
-But their best known creation is The Eye and the Ear (1945-46) which analyses four songs that Karol Szymanowski composed to the Julian Tuwim poem Słopiewnie, and is considered a monumental achievement in Polish experimental animation.
+The Adventure of a Good Citizen (1937) is a surrealist work of the grotesque genre that ironically comments on social conformism.
+Calling Mr. Smith, another one of their films, is an experimental propaganda film.
+But their best known creation is The Eye and the Ear (1945-46), which analyses four songs that Karol Szymanowski composed to the Julian Tuwim poem Słopiewnie, is considered a monumental achievement in Polish experimental animation.

 Zenon Wasilewski – animation reanimated

 In the post-World War II period, Zenon Wasilewski emerged as the pioneer of animated films.
-The film Unlucky Boxer, a political satire of Hitler in which the dictator is a boxer who loses a fight against planet Earth and ends up a skeleton, brought him into the spotlight.
+His film Unlucky Boxer brought him into the spotlight – a political satire on Hitler in which the dictator is a boxer who loses a fight against planet Earth and ends up a skeleton.

 But Wasilewski is best remembered for the animated puppet film In the Time of King Krakus (1947).
-This first such animated film in the history of Polish animation is also the most important animated film of the era.
-It was new and original because the puppets had facial expressions, an effect achieved with plasticine-filled holes in the corners of the puppets eyes and lips.
+The work, the first such animated film in the history of Polish animation, is also the most important animated film of the era.
+It was new and original because the puppets had facial expressions, an effect achieved with plasticine-filled holes in the corners of the puppets' eyes and lips.

 After that success, Wasilewski continued to make animated films for children.
-Due to political censorship during communist times, he was limited in his creativity.
+Due to the political censorship during the communist regime era, however, he was limited in his creativity.

-Walerian Borowczyk and Jan Lenica – masters of animation
+Walerian Borowczyk & Jan Lenica – masters of animation

-The film industry was affected by the political thaw of 1956.
-So, by the late 50s, political circumstances no longer held back animators from following through with their ideas and projects.
-The two most essential names of the period are Jan Lenica and Walerian Borowczyk.
-In 1957 they made the film Once Upon a Time about a blot of ink which comes to life and takes off on an exciting adventure.
-The film used the cut-out technique, was fully improvised and showed a new direction in Polish animation.
-The film was disconnected from the classical narrative and was meant for adults.
+The film industry was affected by the political thaw of 1956 that came with the death of Stalin.
+So, by the late 1950s, political circumstances no longer held back animators from following through with their ideas and projects.
+The two most essential names of the period are Walerian Borowczyk and Jan Lenica.
+In 1957, they made the film Once Upon a Time about an ink blot that comes to life and goes on an exciting adventure.
+Using a cut-out technique, the film was fully improvised and showed a new direction in Polish animation.
+It was disconnected from classical narrative and intended for adults.

-Henceforth, Lenica and Borowczyk were admired innovators of the Polish animation community.
-Their next work, House, in 1958 features an Art Nouveau town house which became witness to different, loosely connected stories.
+From then on, Borowczyk and Lenica quickly became admired innovators of the Polish animation community.
+Their next work, House from 1958, features an Art Nouveau townhouse which became witness to different loosely-connected stories.
 It was awarded at the International Competition of Experimental Films in Brussels.
-This was when the world found out that behind the Iron Curtain, a lot was going on in the animated film industry.
+This was when the world found out that a lot was going on in the animated film industry behind the Iron Curtain.
 For Borowczyk and Lenica personally, House meant two things: a ticket to the West and the end of their collaboration.

 They went their separate ways.
 Borowczyk made one more film in Poland – School.
-The pacifistic and anti-establishment work tells the story of a soldier undergoing training.
-From then on, the artist settled and worked in France.
-In Paris, together with Chris Marker he made The Astronauts, a tribute to George Mélièse.
-It's a humorous, slapstick film using animated photography.
+This pacifist anti-establishment work tells the story of a soldier undergoing military training.
+After he completed it, the artist settled and worked in France.
+In Paris, together with Chris Marker, he made a tribute to George Méliès called The Astronauts, a slapstick comedy using animated photography.
 After several years in animation, Borowczyk took a different path.
 He began making artistic erotic cinema.
-His most famous works are Beast (1975) and Immoral Tales (1974).
+His most famous works from this period are Beast (1975) and Immoral Tales (1974).

 Jan Lenica on the other hand was connected with both France and Poland.
 In Poland he made New Janko the Musician "a pastiche of Henryk Sienkiewicz's short story of the same name", wrote Marcin Giżycki, "its spirit is evocative of Mrożek's The Wedding in Atomice.
 Its style reminds of a folk art paper cutting, it showed a cosmic village of tomorrow, a fulfilled utopia."